Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Problem Formulation

-Note that the expression for $r_{p,k}$ is based on the assumption that the receiver is able to perform perfect SIC.

-The lower bound is essentially based on treating the effective noise terms $\eta_{\text{c},k}$ and $\eta_{p,k}$ constituted by the interference and noise as a Gaussian uncorrelated additive noise, which corresponds to the worst-noise case.
-The lower bound for the common and private rates is rigorously derived in several works (e.g., \cite{ieeCaire17}) and is, for our setup, given by
+The lower bound is essentially based on treating the effective noise terms $\eta_{\tc,k}$ and $\eta_{\tp,k}$ constituted by the interference and noise as a Gaussian uncorrelated additive noise, which corresponds to the worst-case noise.
+In several previous works (e.g., \cite{ieeCaire17}), such a lower bound for MaMIMO systems has been rigorously derived and with similar steps, the lower bounds for the common and private rates are given by